flyingrobots/hubless/docs/reference/implementation-skeleton.md

 ## 1. Purpose

 This reference collects scaffolding snippets for implementing Hubless using Go.
-It mirrors the architecture described in `docs/TechSpec.md` and provides minimal, compilable examples to accelerate prototyping.
-The code is illustrative and omits error handling and testing for brevity.
+It mirrors the architecture described in `docs/TechSpec.md` and provides minimal examples to accelerate prototyping.
+The code is illustrative and may omit imports, helpers, error handling, and tests for brevity.

 ## 2. Project Layout